Fallout: London: Story and setting

 Fallout: London is set in 2237, placing it between the events of Fallout and Fallout 2.
 The story begins after a lab break-in, where the player must escape to the surface after being released by the enigmatic Smythe.
 There are a number of factions vying for control of London during the story.
-The Gentry are London's rulers, based out of Westminster, descended from the pre-war government of the United Kingdom.
+The Gentry are London's rulers, based in Westminster and descended from the pre-war government of the United Kingdom.
 The Tommies are a militia backed by the Gentry that have a self-imposed value to protect London.
-The 5th Column is a pseudo-fascistic paramilitary organization who wishes to fight against the Gentry, creating an authoritarian state with their leader, Eve Varney as supreme leader.
-The Camelot Movement is a medieval-inspired organization fighting to free London from Gentry rule to replace it with a republic.
+The 5th Column are a pseudo-fascistic paramilitary organisation who wish to fight against the Gentry, creating an authoritarian state with their leader, Eve Varney, as supreme leader.
+The Camelot Movement is a medieval-inspired organisation fighting to free London from Gentry rule to replace it with a republic.
 Two rival gangs, the Isle of Dogs Syndicate and the Vagabonds, fight for territory.
-Lastly, Angel is a secretive organization capable of creating and modifying human clones.
+Lastly, Angel is a secretive organisation capable of creating and modifying human clones.

 The player's interactions with these factions determines the flow of the game and ultimately, the outcome.
 The player is given a choice between siding with Angel, the 5th Column or Camelot.
 Regardless of player choice, upon reaching the Palace of Westminster the player will debate a parliament of characters identical to the player avatar.
-Subsequently reaching the game's antagonist, Smythe, it is revealed that both they and the player are clones of the original Smythe: a ministry of information worker from before the war whose warnings of a nuclear holocaust went ignored by public officials both within England and in the United States.
+Subsequently reaching the game's antagonist, Smythe, it is revealed that both they and the player are clones of the original Smythe: a Ministry of Information worker from before the war whose warnings of a nuclear holocaust went ignored by public officials both within England and in the United States.
+A clone of Smythe has been the head of Angel for many years after the nuclear events and it is revealed the player character was the next iteration of Smythe who was broken out of the lab.

 In addition to interactions with these factions, the player will interact with other characters in the game, who provide quests that may or may not affect the final outcome.
 Players also will interact with a new species known as Thamesfolk, who appear green and somewhat fish-like, having evolved from the extreme radiation found in the River Thames.
-These interactions will take players to famous locations in London, including Buckingham Palace, 10 Downing Street, the London Eye, and Westminster Abbey.
+These interactions will take players to famous locations in London, including Buckingham Palace, 10 Downing Street, the London Eye and Westminster Abbey.